 What is the advantage of this type of learning?

 Apps are available everywhere in the world and in the palm of your hand.
 These apps are ideal for traveling to Brazil, working in Portugal, or doing an internship in a Portuguese-speaking country.
-They will also mean you can leave your Anglo-Portuguese dictionary at home.
+They allow you to leave your chunky Portuguese dictionary at home.

 What's more, the majority of apps are free and available on both in the Apple Store and the Play Store.
 However, learners wishing to acquire an expert level may choose to pay twenty euros to access more advanced Portuguese exercises.